 If you do decide to set up an entity, know that it can be an expensive and risky ordeal.
 During this process, it is vital to research and understand employment laws in India to ensure compliance throughout your presence in the country.

-For companies who do not want to be responsible for managing Indian employment compliance, partnering with an employer of record (EoR) is recommended.
-Rather than setting up an entity yourself, the EoR operates as a legal entity that handles your company’s hiring, payroll, benefits, and taxes on your behalf.
+For companies that do not want to be responsible for managing employment compliance in India, partnering with an employer of record (EOR) is the recommended solution.
+Rather than setting up an entity yourself, the EOR operates as a legal entity that handles your company's hiring, payroll, benefits, and taxes on your behalf.

-A global EoR solution enables businesses to ensure their supported employees receive compliant pay, benefits, and support, without having to set up an established entity in India.
-An EoR becomes the legal employer of the supported employees, making it a far easier and less risky process to do business.
+An EOR enables businesses to ensure their supported employees receive compliant pay, benefits, and support, without having to set up an established entity in India.
+An EOR becomes the legal employer of the supported employees, making it a far easier and less risky process to do business.

 If your company doesn’t have plans to establish a long-term presence in India, it may make sense to hire contractors instead.
-Contractors are an excellent option for companies who need short-term engagements.
+Contractors are a popular option for companies who need short-term engagements.
 However, there are still challenges when engaging contractors, as the misclassification of workers can lead to hefty fines and reputational damage.

-Common employment challenges include failure to classify contractors and employees correctly, employment law noncompliance, payroll contribution confusion, and misunderstandings around what constitutes a permanent establishment.
+Common employment challenges include failure to classify contractors and employees correctly, employment law noncompliance, incorrect payroll contributions, and misunderstandings around what constitutes a permanent establishment.

 With 29 different states, you must follow the correct requirements of the region you are doing business in.
 The variables between states are diverse, from minimum wage to termination laws.